maurog-sec/coalfire-challenge/README.md

 - An image bucket with a lifecycle rule that transitions objects with the "memes/" prefix to GLACIER after 90 days.
 - A log bucket with lifecycle rules that transition the "active/" prefix to GLACIER after 90 days and expire the "inactive/" prefix after 90 days.
 - **Security Groups**:
-- Public group: Allows SSH (port 22) and HTTP (port 80) from any IP address.
+- Public group: Allows SSH (port 22) from user-defined IPs, and HTTP (port 80) from any IP address.
-- ALB group: Allows HTTP from any IP address.
+- ALB group: Allows HTTP from any IP address, but it forwards to HTTPS.
 - Private group: Allows HTTPS only from the ALB security group.

 This architecture ensures that the web application is accessible through the ALB, with protected instances in private subnets, accessible only through the load balancer.